blakenetz/places_api/README.md

 # Places API

-API to gather information for a given place using Google Places API.
+API to gather information for businesses in Denver, Colorado using Google Places API.

 ## Setup